real-yfprojects/ectec/CONTRIBUTING.md

 ## 1. Always create a Pull Request with a reasonable description

 ## 2. Document your code in detail
+ - Wiki entries are welcome!
+Please keep the wiki well structured.
  - Each function, class, method and file needs a docstring
  - The numpy docsting format is preferred *(in python code)*